CENG501-Projects/CENG501-Fall2024/GoksenKaratas/Readme.md

 This repository contains the re-implementation of the paper "Robust Emotion Recognition in Context Debiasing", authored by Dingkang Yang, Kun Yang, Mingcheng Li, Shunli Wang, Shuaibing Wang, Lihua Zhang.
 The paper was published in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024.

-The primary aim of this repository is to ensure reproducibility of the results presented in the paper.
-By implementing the CLEF framework and conducting experiments as described in the paper.
+The primary aim of this repository is to ensure the reproducibility of the results presented in the paper by implementing the CLEF framewrok and conducting experiments as described in the paper.

 ---

 ## 1.1.
 Paper summary